Coronavirus Disease 2019 (COVID-19)

 Both COVID-19 and influenza are respiratory viruses.
 Because of this, they can cause similar symptoms of cough, difficulty breathing, shortness of breath, fever and body aches.
-This winter, it will be important to call your child’s pediatrician to discuss symptoms.
+Call your child’s pediatrician to discuss any symptoms.
 They may recommend testing to determine which virus your child has.

 Can COVID-19 be prevented?

 Vaccines that protect against SARS-CoV-2, the virus that causes COVID-19, are being developed at unprecedented speed.
 In early December 2020, the first COVID-19 vaccines were approved for use in the US using the FDA’s “Emergency Use Authorization (EUA)” process.
-At this time, the available COVID-19 vaccines available in the U.S. are approved for use in people ages 18 and up, with the Pfizer-Biontech vaccine also approved for use in people ages 12 and up.
+At this time, all COVID-19 vaccines available in the U.S. are approved for use in people ages 18 and up, with the Pfizer-Biontech vaccine also approved for use in people ages 12 and up.
 Please refer to CHOP’s Vaccine Education Center for the latest information about these vaccines, and learn more about CHOP's plans to vaccinate eligible individuals.